 Hosting and site security

-If your site is hosted with either of the recommended companies, we will look after all matters relating to the web site’s security, installing and monitoring key WordPress patches, bandwidth, anti-hacker plugins, monitoring any downtime and similar.
+If your site is hosted with any of the recommended companies, we will look after all matters relating to the website’s security, installing and monitoring key WordPress patches, bandwidth, anti-hacker plugins, monitoring any downtime and similar.
 Off-site backups can be taken as an additional service and sent to yourselves as directed.
-We cannot guarantee 100% server uptime, but the server companies we use are extremely reliable and my own websites are hosted with them.
+We cannot guarantee 100% server uptime, but the hosting companies we use are extremely reliable with on average a 99.88% availability.

-If you have an email service with your selected hosting package you need to retrieve mail via POP3 rather than IMAP, for reasons of space and security.
+If you have an email service with your selected hosting package you need to retrieve mail via IMAP rather than POP3.
 For any network or security-related issues you may experience you are in the hands of the hosting or network providers concerned, and whilst we will submit fault requests and chase for resolutions, we cannot actually fix any such technical issues ourselves.
 An IMAP client synchronizes the e-mail on your computer with the contents of your account on the e-mail server, while a POP account simply downloads the inbox.
 Instead of moving messages from the server to your computer, IMAP synchronizes your computer with the e-mail server.

 If you have made your own hosting arrangements and are granting us access to the server, the above will apply.
 Otherwise, you will need to check whether the web space is suitably configured and/or whether we have sufficient access rights and make your own security and back up arrangements if necessary.